Seven Oaks Acquisition Corp.’s (OTCMKTS:SVOKU) Lock-Up Period Will Expire on June 16th

-Seven Oaks Acquisition’s (OTCMKTS:SVOKU) lock-up period will end on Wednesday, June 16th.
-Seven Oaks Acquisition had issued 22,500,000 shares in its initial public offering on December 18th.
+Seven Oaks Acquisition’s (OTCMKTS:SVOKU) lock-up period will expire on Wednesday, June 16th.
+Seven Oaks Acquisition had issued 22,500,000 shares in its public offering on December 18th.
 The total size of the offering was $225,000,000 based on an initial share price of $10.00.
-Shares of the company owned by major shareholders and company insiders will be eligible for trade following the expiration of the lock-up period.
+After the end of the company’s lock-up period, restrictions preventing company insiders and major shareholders from selling shares in the company will be lifted.

 Seven Oaks Acquisition Corp. does not have significant operations.
 It intends to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
 The company was founded in 2020 and is based in New York, New York.